-Unit 03: Issues and debates in Psychology, three optional topics (Gender, Schizophrenia & Forensic Psychology)
+Unit 03: Issues and debates in Psychology and three optional topics (Previous topics have included: Gender, Schizophrenia, Relationships, Addiction / Forensic Psychology)

 The A level course is 100% examination based through three papers.
 All papers include multiple choice, short answer and extended writing questions.

 This subject is very useful if you want to go on to study Psychology, Counselling, Youth Work, International Relations, Politics, Business or other Social Sciences at degree level.
 You can study either a BSc (Science) or a BA (Art) in Psychology, so individual university requirements need to be checked as they may vary.
-A Psychology degree has been widely regarded as one of the most versatile degrees when trying to access the job market after university, since humanity and human elements are present in all parts of life.
+A Psychology degree has been widely regarded as one of the most versatile degrees when trying to access the job market after university.

-Grade 5 in English Language, Grade 5 in Maths and Grade 5 in Science (Core, Additional or Applied) & GCSE score of at least 5.5 is advisable.
+Grade 5 in English Language, Grade 5 in Maths and Grade 5 in Science (Core, Additional or Applied) & GCSE score of at least 4.8 is advisable

-Students with either a Grade 4 in Maths or a Grade 4 in Science may be considered subject to availability
+Students with either a Grade 4 in Maths may be considered subject to availability

-4 Trip to London Zoo for a talk on phobias
+- Trip to London Zoo for a talk on Phobias